morganthomas/winning-arguments/winning-arguments.md

 For example: "water is wet" is true if and only if water is wet.

-has been worked on by many people, including Alfred Tarski and Crispin Wright.
-The theory, at least in the form I'm presenting it, says two things:
+Theories of truth based on the T-schema been worked on by many people, including Alfred Tarski and Crispin Wright.
+One popular theory is that the T-schema explains the meaning of the word "true" by stating the fundamental rule governing the usage of the word "true."

-1.
-2. Rule 1 explains the meaning of the word "true."

 ## Reasons